 We followed the Old Man off of the mountain, which collapsed in an earthquake (and where did the rocks go?).
 The Old Man led us to Level Forest.
 Level Forest was located in the southwest of this carefully quartered world, and I mean that as literally as possible: the world is actually divided into quarters by straight lines running through Focus Tower.

 Once he was gone, we found ourselves mostly trapped by trees, but to the east, Kyle helped out a NPC by pushing aside a rock.
 Oh, good, block puzzles, this is going to be a joy.
-The man advised us to take a Withered Branch from a nearby chest (which is where the trees in this world keep their branches, I suppose) and show it to a young woman named Kaeli to show her that the Level Forest was slowly dying.
+The man advised us to take a Withered Branch from a nearby chest (which is where the trees in this world normally keep their branches, I suppose) and show it to a young woman named Kaeli to show her that the Level Forest was slowly dying.
 So far so good, if a bit abrupt.
 Though if the map screen is correct and she’s living in that town on the right, isn’t her town inside the decaying forest?
 In any event, there was no way to get deeper into the woods, so we headed east into the town of Foresta.

 One interesting thing to note about towns in MQ is the fact that they all have remixes of the same musical theme, rather than reusing the exact same theme in each.
 The Foresta theme is calm and pastoral, not unlike the traditional RPG town song, which makes it the best song to start on so you can see the ways the other towns contrast.
 As for the town itself, it was just a few homes made of trees, with one interesting footnote: nearly everyone we met in town was either a child or a senior citizen.
 We soon learned that the Fiend draining the Earth Crystal was not just rotting the ground, but also the life from the citizens, making them appear aged.
 Erm… the adult citizens, at least.

 Of course, in the first town of any new game, there’s always a matter of working out how the game handles The Fundamentals.
 How do inns work?
 Shops?
 Well, good luck on both.
 Foresta only has a free inn run by a child, though this did let us see Ben’s bizarre post-rest stretch/disco routine (in full plate!).
 As to shops, there simply wasn’t one in Foresta, but that didn’t leave you without a means of gathering resources.
-Scattered throughout Mystic Quest are what I’m going to call “brown chests” (as opposed to the red ones that carry equipment and key items), which regenerate infinitely when you exit and enter a zone.
+Scattered throughout Mystic Quest are what I’m going to call “brown chests” as opposed to the red ones that carry equipment and key items.
+These regenerate infinitely when you exit and enter a zone.
 If we had wanted, we could have just walked in and out of Foresta until we were carrying 99 of everything!
 These chests only ever carried standard inventory junk like Cure Potions and Heal Potions (a status-effect clearing potion), but we weren’t going to complain at free samples – besides, the game never sells Heal Potions so you had best grab them whenever possible.
 Rather than grind 99 Potions just to mock the game, Kyle just made a point of visiting the chests whenever he was nearby, which was more than enough.
 Of course, since we had more than enough, we also used them more than we would have in another Final Fantasy game.
 Well… I used them more often, in any event.
-Kyle drinks the things like a coffee addict, it’s practically his strategy.
+Kyle drinks the things like a coffee addict to begin with, it’s practically his strategy.

 While we were at the “inn,” a little kid sharing a home with our childish innkeeper asked us about saving the Crystals.
 How do you already know about our quest?
 Are we sure we want to sleep in the house of a spy?